stanislawgren/songee/README.md

 ### 4. Chat Page

-On this page in feature, You will be able to talk with Your pairs, for now, there are only pairs displayed.
+On this page in future, You will be able to talk with Your pairs, for now, there are only pairs displayed.

 - Desktop